Example Informative Speech

 However, the phrase "hybrid animal" merely means a crossbreeding of two animals - a process which has occurred for centuries, both artificially and naturally.

-Science, as well as nature though, has created some of its own hybrids for various purposes.
-Take, for instance, the mule - a cross between a female horse and a male donkey, which has existed since Ancient Roman times.
+However, science has created some of its OWN hybrids for various purposes.
+Take, for instance, the mule - a cross between a female horse and a male donkey, which has existed since ancient Roman times.
 For centuries, mules have been used as a means of transportation and labor.
 Even today, their sure-footedness makes them one of the best animals to have in rough terrain or narrow passages.
 In countries such as Chile and China, mules are valued for their navigability.
 In fact, mules are still used to tour the Grand Canyon's steep and narrow trails!

 Hybrid animals are closer to home than even the mule, though.
 Common pets like cats and dogs are often hybrid animals, having been crossbred with another breed.
 Thoroughbred cats and dogs are valued for the purity of their blood, but because of the cost involved with thoroughbreds, most people find themselves with crossbred dogs or cats for pets.